Find Books & Ebooks By and About the Patristics

 - Catalog This link opens in a new window

-Explore the catalog to find both book and ebook titles written by the Church Fathers (try an author search), as well as books about them and their theological contributions (try a keyword or subject search).
-You can also use Title or Series Title searches to find additional titles.
+Use the catalog to find book and ebook titles written by the Church Fathers (try an author search), as well as books about them and their theological contributions (try a keyword or subject search).
+Use the library catalog Advanced search feature to search the author, subject, title or other fields.

 Looking for ebooks?
-Change the search filter from "View Entire Collection" to "Ebooks."
+After you perform a search, go to the Format section in the left sidebar and check the box next to eBooks.
 Ebook entries will include direct links to the full text.

 Council of Nicaea